Shannon Angstead, EAMP

 What can you expect from a treatment?

-Most people find acupuncture to be quite relaxing.
+Many people find acupuncture to be quite relaxing.
 The needles are thin and flexible, about the diameter of a human hair.
 Very often there is little to no sensation upon insertion of the needles and as the needles are activated there may be a tingling sensation, which may travel or spread.
 A warm, achy or zingy sensation is also possible.
 Once the needles are in, many people report a sense of well being and calm.
 Acupuncture sessions are formulated to encompass the whole person as well as treat any symptomatic presentation.
 Whether you are seeking treatment for an acute physical flare up or a long standing pattern, acupuncture can be helpful.
 Some conditions are rapidly alleviated while more chronic conditions take a bit more time and show slow but steady progress.
 For a list of conditions treated by acupuncture compiled by the World Health Organization visit

 What other modalities are offered during a session?